|Image by Sherri Kellberg|

 |Image by Lisa Pavelka|

-Tonja Lenderman's Gothic Tile Bracelet incorporates digital images into the lovely design.
+Tonja Lenderman's Gothic Tile Bracelet (link no longer works) incorporates digital images into the lovely design.

 |Image by Tonya Lenderman|